Sewage Ejector Pump Installation Guide

 Step 4: Inspect the Pipe, Connectors, and Basin

 Sewage Pump Inside BasinThe pipe and connectors can potentially be reused, as long as the pipe is not leaking or damaged, and the threading inside the ends of the pipe remains intact.
 You may need to replace the discharge pipe/adapters depending on their condition when the pump is removed.
-Although uncommon, if the basin or cover is damaged, replacement basins and pit covers are available if needed.
+Although uncommon, if the basin or cover is damaged,

 How to Install a New Sewage Ejector Pump